By Diana LaMorie • December 05, 2018•Writers in Residence, Careers, Other Career Issues, Law School, Choosing a Career and Landing a Job

 I've been extolling the virtues of alternative legal careers for the past 10 months, so it's about time I introduce a contrarian element.
 My goal with the 'JD Preferred' theme of this blog is not to gloss over the hardships for folks who are facing six-figure debts and limited job prospects.
 What I am advocating, in all cases, is a deliberate approach.
 So whether I am reaching you in anticipation of enrolling in law school or in the throes of a post-JD career transition, allow me to share some thoughts on when touting your JD will not get you what you want in your career.

 When What You Want Doesn't Require a JD

 This piece of advice applies to Ms. JD's pre-law readers.
 Do not go to law school unless you can't imagine yourself doing anything other than practicing law.
 If the thing you want to do doesn't require a JD, try doing that thing first!
-One exception to this advice: if you have identified a JD Preferred path you are fully committed to pursuing post-law school, strongly believe you will have a higher chance of securing such a position after graduating, and have a bona fide career plan written out (see picture at sidebar; image found here), then I wouldn't discourage you.
+One exception to this advice: if you have identified a JD Preferred path that you are fully committed to pursuing post-law school, strongly believe you will have a higher chance of securing such a position after obtaining a JD, and have a bona fide career plan written out, then I wouldn't discourage you (see picture at sidebar; image found here).

 When You Don't Know What You Want

 For both pre-law readers and law school graduates, invest all of your emotional energy into figuring out what you want to do with your professional life.
 When I say that you need a deliberate approach to your career, your resume should showcase that you have paved the way for the job you are pursuing now, even if it reverses course from the traditional path of legal practice.
 If you look wishy washy and can't tell a coherent story for why you chose the jobs you held before and why you are choosing to pursue a new type of role next, you will not come off as a desirable candidate to hiring managers.